Skip to Main Content

 Ridofranz/Getty Images

-Annuities allow individuals to pay upfront or over time to receive a consistent income stream.
-Because they can provide predictable income, annuities are a popular approach to securing retirement income.
-This is especially true as pensions have become less common in the private sector.
-Like most financial products, however, annuities have their share of benefits and drawbacks, such as high fees and complex contracts.
+Because they can provide predictable income, annuities are a popular approach to retirement planning, especially as pensions have become less common in the private sector.

 Here’s how annuities work and what to consider before purchasing an annuity